craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### Nov 26, 2019
+* [Aspect Oriented Programming](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.html) is a programming paradigm in which allows cross-cutting concerns like logging or security to be isolated from other modules.

 ### Nov 25, 2019
 * The [IndexDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) is a performant alternative to Web Storage APIs for storing large amounts of structured data in browsers.